michaelehmke/michaelehmke.github.io/_posts/2019-07-24-smtp-header-injection.md

 Additional headers may be injected if the web application is simply concatenating the user's input together with the names of the header fields or if the email client takes escape sequences literally, like that for a newline.

 Ex.

 	"From: " + $sender + "\n" + "To: " + $hardcoded_recipient + "\n" + "Subject: " + ...

 In the example, the header fields are concatenated to construct the same raw formatting as in the previous examples.
 In this case, once the entire string is parsed by the email client to construct and send the email, it will have no awareness of what was provided by the user vs. what the original hardcoded header names were.
-This allows the user to provide the string "`user@website.com\nCc:recipient2@website.com\n` as the input to $sender to effectively inject a new Cc header into the email.
+This allows the user to provide the string `user@website.com\nCc:recipient2@website.com\n` as the input to *$sender* to effectively inject a new *Cc* header into the email.
 The structure of the resulting email would be:

 	From: user@website.com
 	Cc: recipient2@website.com